Guidance for completing your Expression of Interest

 apply for our funding are not supported.

 We are choosing to focus our funding on work that we believe will deliver the greatest long-term impact and create change for the future.
-For our grant funding, this means we are making a smaller number of larger grants with a more strategic focus, and fewer short-term or small-scale grants.
+For our grant funding, this means we are making a smaller number of longer-term grants with a more strategic focus, and fewer short-term or small-scale grants.

 Before continuing, please check if